-Bidders have pulled out of a months-long negotiation to take over South Australia’s largest company.
+Bidders have pulled out of a months-long negotiation to take over South Australia’s largest company, with shares in Santos sliding in morning trade.

 ADNOC’s foreign investment arm XRG alongside Abu Dhabi sovereign fund ADQ and private equity firm Carlyle, will not make a binding offer for Santos, XRG said in a statement, capping a months-long takeover saga.